aitorTD/PokedexPHP/README.md

 ## Requirements

-- PHP 7.4 or higher
+- PHP 7.4 or higher (PHP 8.2 recommended)
 - Composer
 - MySQL database
 - Laravel 8.x
 - Web server (Apache/Nginx)
+- Mailhog (so you can check confirmation emails when you create an account)

 ## Installation